microsoft/PowerToys/README.md

 <img align="right" width="200" src="./doc/images/Logo.jpg">

-PowerToys is a set of utilities for power users to tune and streamline their Windows experience for greater productivity.
+Microsoft PowerToys is a set of utilities for power users to tune and streamline their Windows experience for greater productivity.
 Inspired by the [Windows 95 era PowerToys project](https://en.wikipedia.org/wiki/Microsoft_PowerToys), this reboot provides power users with ways to squeeze more efficiency out of the Windows 10 shell and customize it for individual workflows.
 A great overview of the Windows 95 PowerToys can be found [here](https://socket3.wordpress.com/2016/10/22/using-windows-95-powertoys/).

 ## Build Status